emorikawa/coffeelint-cjsx/README.md

 CoffeeLint is a style checker that helps keep CoffeeScript code clean and consistent.

+This fork adds support for React and cjsx syntax.

+We may merge these changes back into the original [clutchski/coffeelint](http://github.com/clutchski/coffeelint/issues/) project when a suitable solution has been found.

 For guides on installing, using and configuring CoffeeLint, head over [here](http://www.coffeelint.org).